-Kirsten Kinsley is an Assessment Librarian at the Florida State University Libraries and a liaison with the Department of Psychology and College of Criminology and Criminal Justice.
+Kirsten Kinsley is an Assessment Librarian at the Florida State University Libraries and a liaison with the College of Criminology and Criminal Justice, and a co-liaison for the Department of Psychology and the College of Social Work.
 Kirsten completed her Master of Science in Library and Information Studies in 1999 and received a Master of Science and Specialist in Education degrees in Counseling and Human Systems in 1995 from the Florida State University.
 In 1989, she graduated with a Bachelor of Science in Psychology with Honors.
 Ms. Kinsley previously worked for the FSU Career Center Library and Law Research Center and has been working in libraries on campus in various capacities since 1991.
 Kirsten seeks to foster and measure how the library through campus collaborations can contribute to student and faculty success.

 Jesse Klein is a Social Sciences Research and Data Librarian at Florida State University Libraries.
 A three-time alumnus of Florida State University, she received her Bachelor of Science in Sociology and Criminology in 2010, Master of Science in Sociology in 2012, and Doctor of Philosophy in Sociology in 2015.
 Jesse has subject expertise in social movements, political sociology, popular culture, research design and mixed methods, and theory.
 In addition to conducting various research projects in the academy and the community, Jesse is also an experienced grant writer for social justice nonprofit organizations and local government initiatives focused on women, girls, domestic violence, and formerly incarcerated individuals.
-She currently serves as the subject librarian for Sociology, Demography, Economics, and Geography and works directly with faculty, graduate students, and undergraduate students to provide reference, instruction, and consultations on a range of topics.
+She currently serves as the subject librarian for Sociology, Demography, Economics, Geography, Urban & Regional Planning, Public Health, and Women's Studies and works directly with faculty, graduate students, and undergraduate students to provide reference, instruction, and consultations on a range of topics.

 Request a consultation with Emily Mann

 Emily Mann received her Masters in Library and Information Studies from University of North Carolina at Greensboro, and her B.A. in Sociology and Anthropology with a minor in U.S. history from Guilford College.
 She joined the faculty of Florida State University Libraries in 2014 and currently serves as the subject librarian for the College of Human Sciences, including Family and Child Sciences and Retail; Merchandising and Product Development; and Nutrition, Food & Exercises.
-She also serves as the subject librarian for Sociology.
 Prior to joining FSU libraries she worked in the libraries at Coker College, University of North Carolina at Greensboro and High Point University.
 She is an active member of the American Library Association and the Association of College and Research Libraries.
 Her research interests include meeting the needs of under-served populations, reference services and information literacy.

 Request a consultation with Sara Nodine